hsalokor/haskell-rescue/2011-06/19-object-oriented-haskell.md

 # Object-Oriented Haskell

-I wanted to get back to the subject of how a coder with OO background can product Haskell code.
+I wanted to get back to the subject of how a coder with OO background can pick on Haskell.
 Haskell is not an object-oriented language, but surely has facilities for doing similar things.
 Separating interface from implementation is a must.
 I'm running a bit short on good examples now, but let's pretend we are in a desperate need of a new logging